 The Pupil Premium funding is allocated to children from low-income families who are currently known to be eligible for FSM, children who have been looked after (or children in care), continuously for more than six months and children whose parent/s work in the forces.
 The amount of money allocated to the different groups of Pupil Premium children differs.
 Most pupils at Aqueduct eligible for Pupil Premium funding have been allocated £1320 as they are identified as FSM, pupils from forces families and children in care, are allocated £300.

-This years allocation of Pupil Premium funding for 2018-19 is £95 640 and the authority has identified 72 (28% of the whole school), pupils eligible.
+This years allocation of Pupil Premium funding and number of pupils entitled can be found in the below reports.
 These totals change according to school numbers each year.
 These can change due to pupils transitioning to secondary school or moving to another school or setting

 Every school has a senior leader who is responsible for over-seeing Pupil Premium.
-Aqueduct Primary's PPG Lead is Miss Plowman.
+Aqueduct Primary's PPG Lead is Mrs Lockley.

 Pupil Premium Downloads: